1. Finalizing the business segment or market to serve

 8. Setting up of Rates or Margins

-Businesses with exceptional customer service, competitive rates with lesser margins always wins the race.
-However, there are few hidden or less known charges that should also be kept in mind while finalizing the rates, such as vehicle maintenance cost, bookkeeping fees, social security taxes, business permit renewal charges, salary hikes, rent appreciation, etc.
+Businesses with exceptional customer service and competitive rates with lesser margins always win the race.
+However, there are a few hidden or less known charges that should also be kept in mind while finalizing the rates, such as vehicle maintenance costs, bookkeeping fees, social security taxes, business permit renewal charges, salary hikes, and rent appreciation, etc.

 9. Build a courier Tracking App